About IKE LEVIN

 Musical Biography

 A number of key musical influences are evident in Ike's approach to his instruments and improvisation.
 These include John Coltrane, Sonny Rollins, Eric Dolphy, Ornette Coleman, Albert Ayler, Kidd Jordan, and Thelonious Monk.
-Other key influences include the works of many of the 20th century orchestral composers such as Bartok, Schoenberg, Pendercki, Satie, Ligeti, and Boulez.
+Other key influences include the works of many of the 20th century’s innovative orchestral composers such as Bartok, Schoenberg, Pendercki, Satie, Ligeti, and Boulez.